hsedr/MySQLite/README.md

 # MYSQLite

-In this project I want to sharpen my Java skills, aswell as my understanding of databases and compiler.
+In this project I want to sharpen my Java skills, aswell as my understanding of databases and compilers.
 I am following the tutorial published by [cstack](https://github.com/cstack/db_tutorial) on Github.

 ## Status